Go to the page content

 3 min. read

-You may already know that checking measures such a blood pressure and cholesterol levels can be a good way to protect your health.
+You may already know that checking measures such as blood pressure and cholesterol levels can be a good way to protect your health.
 But did you realise that living with obesity can actually increase the risk of heart disease?
-This article explains the link between obesity and heart disease and outlines how individuals living with overweight can reduce their risk of developing the disease.
+This article explains the link between obesity and heart disease and outlines how individuals living with overweight and obesity can reduce their risk of developing the disease.

 What is cardiovascular disease (CVD)?

-CVD is an umbrella term used to describe health problems that affect the heart or blood circulation.
+CVD is an umbrella term used to describe health problems that affect the heart and blood vessels.
 It is also known as heart disease.
-It includes conditions that narrow or block the blood vessels, such as heart attacks and stroke.
+It includes conditions such as heart attacks and stroke.

 How is CVD and obesity connected?